ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/IteratingGenomeAssemblyWithReadFiltration.md

+---
-#Iterate a long read assembly to get higher contiguity by eliminating contaminant reads.
+title: Iterating a long read assembly to get higher contiguity by eliminating contaminant reads
+layout: single
+author: Rick Masonbrink
+author_profile: true
+header:
+  overlay_color: "444444"
+  overlay_image: /assets/images/dna.jpg
+---

 Have you ever wanted to figure out which reads are the most useful for creating a more contiguous assembly?
 Here I assemble a nematode genome, assess contamination using Blobtools2, extract non-contaminant reads, and reassemble.